 My planting plan for pollinators includes an array of plants that span the early spring-time starting with Aconites, Snowdrops, Willows, Crocus, and Scillas, ending with the late bloomers of Aster, Tithonia, and Agastache.
 Mid-summer is not an issue to have blooming flowers in your garden; it is the shoulder season of early spring and late summer/fall that keeps pollinators going.

-Mixing shrubs and trees with perennials, annuals, and bulbs creates an all-season show of blooms for foraging bees for both pollen and nectar.
+Mixing shrubs and trees with perennials, annuals, and bulbs create an all-season show of blooms for foraging bees for both pollen and nectar.
 Many of the plants are also host plants for caterpillars that produce butterflies.
-And caterpillars are the protein rich food that keeps our songbirds going as it is the primary food that many birds feed their young.
+And caterpillars are the protein-rich food that keeps our songbirds going as it is the primary food that many birds feed their young.
 For example in my plan, willows are known to shelter tiny overwintering Viceroy Butterfly larvae rolled up in a leaf.

 You need a sunny spot in your yard for a pollinator garden to be at its best.
 If your garden is shady but you have a sunny patio, plant containers full of annuals and perennials.
 Don’t excessively manicure your yard.
 Leaf litter, tall grass, stumps, and peeling bark provide pollinators ideal places to spend the night or to overwinter.